 Among specific issues and grievances pointed out by the united associations, against Zomato and others aggregators include: deep discounting, lop sided / oppressive contracts with arbitrary rule changes, high commissions, high penalties and unilateral changes to them, delayed payments and unreasonable penalties, unreasonable additional charges, unethical practices such as showing a restaurant closed when riders are unavailable, private labels, forced use of delivery services, unreasonable and arbitrary rules of engagement, non-transparency and inconsistency of search algorithms, imposed certification, data masking, employing coercive tactics by threat of drop in rating, breach of promise and changing goalposts (Zomato Gold is a classic example) and surreptitious attempts to collect customer data through schemes such as free Wi-fi etc.

 “This group also unanimously agreed that the Zomato Gold is an extremely detrimental product for the industry and strongly opposes the same.
 It is clothed in such a manner that it misleads a few gullible members into disastrous consequences.
 The FSAs are slowly but surely gaining dominance with the help of massive funding being made available to them through venture funds and private equity capital, the funds are then used towards several unfair trade practices.
-As responsible industry bodies, we stand strongly to protect their interests,
+As responsible industry bodies, we stand strongly to protect their interests,” said Katriar.

 Having joined hands, according to Pradeep Shetty, vice president, HRAWI and joint secretary, FHRAI, the group of associations will not hesitate in embarking on a nationwide agitation and resistance against Zomato and others if its demands are not met within a stipulated time frame.